 #3 Gelatin and Bone Broth

-The intestines break down food so that the body can absorb needed nutrients while leaving the junk inside the gut to be passed as waste material.
-Simply put, the walls of the intestines ensure that good things (water and nutrients) are used by the body, while bad things (toxins and pathogens) get stuck inside the intestines until they are passed out.
+The intestines break down food so the body can absorb needed nutrients.
+At the same time, the junk waits inside the gut to be passed as waste material.
+The walls of the intestines ensure that good things (water and nutrients) are used by the body.
+The bad things (toxins and pathogens) get stuck in the intestines until they’re tossed.

-Along with helping boost fur and nail strength, gelatin can help to heal up some of those leaky gaps in the intestines, creating a healthier gut system.
+Along with helping boost fur and nail strength, gelatin can help heal some of those gaps.
+This creates a healthier gut system.
 When the system works the way it’s meant to, the health of your pup’s whole body is improved.

-What happens to humans if we eat nothing but organic vegetables all the time, and then we suddenly go and eat a huge greasy burger with fries?
+What happens to humans if we eat nothing but vegetables all the time, but then go and eat a huge greasy burger?
 Talk about a stomach ache!

-The same thing happens to our pups when they eat nothing but the same thing every day and then get into something different.
-Which, let’s face it, is going to happen.
+The same thing happens to our pups.
+They eat nothing but the same thing every day and then get into something different.
+And the gut pays the price Which, let’s face it, is going to happen.

 This is made even worse when the same food each and every day is kibble.
 Diarrhea and vomiting are the common results.